 - Studies have found disturbances in the domains of sleep, mood, employment, finance, and anxiety levels.

-- All these factors contribute to decline in the socio-occupational functioning.
+- All these factors contribute to a decline in socio-occupational functioning.

 - Cancer chemotherapy can itself result in secondary depression.